nibinpaul/yii2-google-analytics/README.md

 Add the mailId of Service Account (we just created) into user Give ServiceAccount Access to the Analytics.(Add new user with Service-account-ID with Read & Analyze permissions)

-- Required properties
-    - **view_id** Google analyticsID yoy can get the this value from [this link](https://ga-dev-tools.appspot.com/account-explorer/).
-- Optional properties
-    - **startDate** Start date for fetching Analytics data.
-Requests can specify a start date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or NdaysAgo where N is a positive integer).
-Defaut to - 30daysAgo
-    - **endDate** End date for fetching Analytics data.
-Request can specify an end date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or NdaysAgo where N is a positive integer).
-Defaut to today
-    - **metrics** A list of comma-separated metrics, such as ga:sessions,ga:bounces.Default to ga:sessions.
-    - **dimensions**  	A list of comma-separated dimensions for your Analytics data, such as ga:browser,ga:city.
-Default to ga:browser
-    - **container_id** The div id to be generated default to analayticsData.Add if uses more than one widget.
-    - **extraFields** The extra fields as array which are specified in [this link](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#q_summary)
-    - **chartType** (string)The type of chart to be dispalay.
-The values may be LINE,BAR,TABLE etc..